kusudenaz/todo-list/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+## 👩‍💻 Team Project
+This To-Do List application was developed collaboratively as a three-person team project during undergraduate Computer Engineering coursework at Konya Food and Agriculture University.

+**Developers**
+- Eda Eylül Özdemir
+- Begüm Demir
+- Sudenaz Kuş